spryker/vsf-theme/README.md

 ---

-For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+For a detailed explanation on how things work, please check out the frameworks documentation under [Nuxt.js docs](https://nuxtjs.org).